Welcome to the Prescott Computer Society

 OLLI Information

-Association of Personal Computer User Groups
+Association of Personal Computer User Groups (APCUG)

-PCS uses materials from APCUG in many of its presentations.
+articles are available for reading on their website.
 From the APCUG website: "Membership in APCUG is open to any non-commercial organization

 whose primary purpose is to help its members learn about technology.
-It is a cross-platform organization supporting operating systems such as Windows, OS
+It is a cross-platform organization supporting operating systems such as

-X, iOS, Android, Chrome, and Linux."
-(Source)
+Windows, OS X, iOS, Android, Chrome, and Linux."

 Back to Top